JKTUNING/mining-profit-calculator/README.md

 This javascript application requireds node version 18.
 Please install dependencies first by running `npm install`

-After the packages are done downloading then you can run the application by running the following command `npm start`
+After the packages are done downloading then you can run the application by running the following command `npm run start`